aoraki/WeatherAPI/README.md

 * Each submission of data to the server will come with a unique sampleId which is supplied by the sensor and is part of the data payload to the server.
 * When querying collected data, you specify the metrics you want to query (you can base your query for a single metric, or for all 4 of them), the statistic type you want to apply to the data (avg, min, max etc) and a data range.
 You can also narrow your query to certain sensors, or you can query for all sensors.
 * If you don't provide a data range in the query request the server will use the current day as the date range (this constitutes the "latest data" stipulation in the assignment brief).
+* Although the spec didn't call for it, I provided CRUD endpoints for the records held in the sensor data DB.
+The query endpoint allows you make nuanced queries against the data held in the DB, whereas the CRUD endpoints are just standard endpoints to allow you to manipulate the raw data held in the DB.

 ### Database Schema
 With the above assumptions in mind, I chose a very basic DB schema with just one table called `sensor_data`.
+I could have split it into separate tables for each metric type, but for the purposes of this exercise I just wanted to keep it really simple.

 |FIELD|TYPE|NULL|KEY|DEFAULT|
 |--|--|--|--|--|